Dojde/Hellmark.github.io/index.md

 # Welcome to my portfolio!

 I'm glad that you found your way to my page.
-Here you will be able to find examples of projects that I have performed and learn more about me.
+Here you will be able to find examples of projects that I have performed.

-More information about me can be found [here]({% link about.md %})
+Is the introduction of me too breif?
+Learn more [about me]({% link about.md %}).

 <ul>
   {% for post in site.posts %}